Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Methodology

-We present three simple but effective methods to reduce the number of queries needed for generating an adversarial example: \begin{enumerate} \item Attacker knowledge - Assuming that the attacker has access to the confidence score of the malware classifier, we propose a score-based attack that uses a gradient free optimization algorithm that until now has never been used for adversarial learning.
-This attack is designed for discrete values in sequences of variable length.
-Thus, it fits API call sequences, as opposed to image pixels which were the focus of most previous research. \item Added API call selection - In order to select the new API calls to add, we propose the \emph{benign perturbation} method.
+In this subsection, we describe the methods to select what API calls to add by our attack.
+As an alternative to choosing the API calls randomly from all available API calls (\emph{random perturbation}), we propose the \emph{benign perturbation} method.
 In this method, instead of adding random API calls, we add API calls selected from sequences generated by a generative adversarial network (GAN) that has been trained to mimic real benign sequences.
-This concept is inspired by the modus operandi of biological viruses (malware) which are sometimes composed of human (``benign'') proteins in order to evade the immune system (malware classifier) of the host. \item Number of API calls to add - We propose \emph{logarithmic backtracking} transformation as a method to determine the number of API calls to add.
-This method starts with a large ratio of perturbation (that is, a larger number of API calls added to the original sequence to fool the classifier) which rapidly decreases as long as the sequence remains misclassified. \end{enumerate} The abovementioned techniques are described in the subsections that follow.
+This concept is inspired by the modus operandi of biological viruses (malware) which are sometimes composed of human (``benign'') proteins in order to evade the immune system (malware classifier) of the host.

+When the attackers add an API call to our adversarial sequence, they want to have the maximum impact on the classifier's score.
+Thus, Algorithm \ref{alg:Logarithmic-Backtracking-Attack} can take $\boldsymbol{x^{b}}$, a benign API sequence, as input.
+The idea is that adding a ``benign'' API call would make the trace ``more benign'' than adding a random API call.
+This is due to the fact that no API call is malicious or benign per se.
+The context and flow of API calls determine the functionality (and therefore the code's ``maliciousness'').
+Using benign perturbation creates a ``benign API call context'' and thus improves the attack effectiveness and also makes it more query-efficient, because fewer queries are needed to fool the classifier, as can be seen in Table \ref{tab:Benign-Perturbation-Attack-1}, which uses benign perturbations, as opposed to Table \ref{tab:Attack-Comparison}, which uses linear iteration.

+One way to generate \textbf{$\boldsymbol{x^{b}}$} is by taking the API call sequence of an actual benign sample from our dataset.
+The downside of this approach is that those hard-coded API calls can be detected explicitly as an evasion attack.

+A better approach is to generate a different benign sequence each time, using a generative model.
+One way to do this is to use a generative adversarial network (GAN), with a stochastic input seed and an output of an API call sequence that is indistinguishable (to the discriminator classifier) from actual benign sequences from the dataset.
+This approach is rarely used for API call sequence generation, but it has been used for text generation.
+Note that this approach does not require queries to the target classifier (unlike, e.g., building a substitute model, as done in \citep{DBLP:conf/raid/RosenbergSRE18}).

+In comparison to other approaches (e.g., VAE), using a GAN tends to generate better output.
+Most other methods require that the generative model has some particular functional form (like a Gaussian output layer).
+Moreover, all of the other approaches require that the generative model puts non-zero mass everywhere.